orbs-network/token-bi/README.md

 # token-bi

-This Repo holds scripts to extract all the ERC20 transfer events and orbs PoS related events from Ethereum to an external database for research and analysis.
+This Repo holds scripts to extract all the ERC20 transfer events and Orbs PoS related events from Ethereum to an external database for research and analysis.

 Part of its usage it to act as a control mechanism for the calculation of rewards around the PoS ecosystem.